MinchinWeb/openttd-wmdot/ReadMe.txt

     - this is how many towns WmDOT deals with at a time.
 Larger values can significantly slow down WmDOT's building speed and may lock the game
+	- Note that this setting will only show up if you have AI Developer settings turned on
 Rebuild Attempts: 1..15
     - if for some reason WmDOT couldn't finish a route (e.g. a bus was in the in way), it will try again this many times